Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 Should I learn Aura first?
 No. New development is all LWC.
 Aura is for maintenance.

 Can LWC and Aura coexist?
 Yes.
 LWC components can sit inside Aura apps and vice versa.
-You'll see hybrid orgs for years.
+You will see hybrid orgs for years.

 Do I need TypeScript?
 Salesforce announced TypeScript support for LWC in Spring '26 release.
-It's optional but recommended for larger projects.
+It is optional but recommended for larger projects.
 Plain JavaScript is still fully supported.

 How does this connect to Flow?

 LWC components can be exposed as Flow Screens.
-Flow renders the LWC; the component reads/writes Flow variables via @api properties.
+Flow renders the LWC; the component reads and writes Flow variables via @api properties.

-What's the relationship to Quick Actions?
-LWC + Quick Action is the modern pattern for custom actions on records.
-Replaces Aura quick actions and most legacy Visualforce action overrides.
+What is the relationship to Quick Actions?
+LWC plus Quick Action is the modern pattern for custom actions on records.
+It replaces Aura quick actions and most legacy Visualforce action overrides.

 What to read next

-- Flow vs Apex 2026 — when LWC is the right answer vs Flow.
+- Flow vs Apex 2026: when LWC is the right answer versus Flow.

-If you only do one thing tonight: build Hello World end-to-end.
-The mechanics click after one full deploy cycle in a way no amount of reading does.
+If you only do one thing tonight, build Hello World end to end.
+The mechanics click after one full deploy cycle in a way no amount of reading does, and once they have clicked, everything in this guide reads as a tactical refinement rather than a concept.

 Share this article